 The valve clearance becomes larger with use, resulting in improper fuel/air supply and engine noise.
 To prevent this, the valve clearance must be adjusted regularly.
-This adjustment, however, should be left do a professional Yamaha service technician.
-H-201
+This adjustment, however, should be left to a professional Yamaha service technician.

 Spark plug inspection